A tale of two shuffle algebras: The double shuffle algebra with spectral parameters

 where the vertical map on the left is the natural double of the isomorphism $\Upsilon_\mu$ of Proposition \ref{prop:iso small}, and the vertical map on the right is the isomorphism $\Upsilon$ of \eqref{eqn:iso big}. \\

 Let us consider any $\mu \in \BQ \sqcup \infty$.
 As we have seen in Subsection \ref{sub:slope stuff}, the subalgebra $\CE_\mu \subset \DD$ is generated by the elements:

 which satisfy the coproduct relations of Proposition \ref{prop:endowed}, as well as formulas \eqref{eqn:f alpha}--\eqref{eqn:barf alpha} for their images under the maps $\alpha_{\pm [i;j)}$.
-When we pass the elements above under the vertical isomorphisms of diagram \eqref{eqn:vertical diagram}, we obtain:
+When we pass the elements above through the vertical isomorphisms of diagram \eqref{eqn:vertical diagram}, we obtain:

 defined in \eqref{eqn:def p}--\eqref{eqn:def pp} when the sign is $+$, and in \eqref{eqn:def f minus}--\eqref{eqn:def ff minus} when the sign is $-$.
 As proved for the case $\pm = +$ in Proposition \ref{prop:root} (the case $\pm = -$ is analogous, and we leave it as an exercise to the interested reader), the elements $F,\bF$ satisfy the analogous coproduct relations as $f,\barf$.
 Similarly, we have the following formulas: